iamevn/wordy/README.md

     5/3   | EXIT
     ---   | NOP

+These ratios are not final as I would like to do some analysis on text to see what common and uncommon ratios are so I can map more important instructions (like GOTO) to the more common ratios.

 # Example cat program:
     Honestly this is very easy, much more simple than some.